-Many of us often feel bombarded with ever-changing and confusing nutrition advice.
-If that well-intended guidance leaves your head spinning, rest assured that recommendations for a heart-healthy diet have stayed relatively consistent over the years.
+Many of us feel bombarded with the ever-changing and confusing nutrition advice out there.
+If that well-intended guidance leaves your head spinning, rest assured that recommendations for a heart-healthy diet have stayed pretty consistent over the years.

 Video of the Day

 But there are also a few foods you'll want to watch out for, as eating them too often may put you at a higher risk for heart disease and other heart-related health conditions.